MeKebabMan/KebabVim/README.md

 - This project is only meant for fun and learning!
 - This project was created to make sure that I can easily get and use my neovim config!
 - If you would like to use this then go ahead!
+- Theres only one person working on this project..

 # Features added based on user comments